melowntech/workshop/tutorials/geojson-part3.rst

       }
     }

-If you did everything correctly you should se the similar outcome if you hover over the blue line.
+If you did everything correctly you should see the similar outcome if you hover over the blue line.

 .. figure:: ./geojson-part3-hover-effect.jpg